Energetically modified cement

 Energetically modified cements (EMCs) are a class of cements made from pozzolans (e.g. fly ash, volcanic ash, pozzolana), silica sand, blast furnace slag, or Portland cement (or blends of these ingredients).
 The term "energetically modified" arises by virtue of the mechanochemistry process applied to the raw material, more accurately classified as "high energy ball milling" (HEBM).
+At its simplest this means a milling method that invokes high kinetics by subjecting "powders to the repeated action of hitting balls" as compared to (say) the low kinetics of rotating ball mills.
 This causes, amongst others, a thermodynamic transformation in the material to increase its chemical reactivity.
 For EMCs, the HEBM process used is a unique form of specialised vibratory milling discovered in Sweden and applied only to cementitious materials, here called "EMC Activation".

 By improving the reactivity of pozzolans, their strength-development rate is increased.
 This allows for compliance with modern product-performance requirements ("technical standards") for concretes and mortars.
 In turn, this allows for the replacement of Portland cement in the concrete and mortar mixes.
 This has a number of benefits to their long-term qualities.

 Energetically modified cements have a wide range of uses.
 For example, EMCs have been used in concretes for large infrastructure projects in the United States, meeting U.S. concrete standards.